 Gordon became a generous and enthusiastic advocate of Prunella Clough, Keith Vaughan, Robert Medley, Kenneth Draper, Jean Macalpine, Michael Murfin and John Hoyland; and organised shows for young artists at the very start of their careers.
 A memorial exhibition at Imperial College in 1990 showed, to the surprise of many, the extent of his own painting skills which Prunella had quietly encouraged.

 Prof John Ball (1931 - 2010), under whose Will the Trust was formed, had a distinguished academic career, becoming Professor Emeritus of Zoology at Sheffield University in 1984.
 He was Editor of an international Journal of Endocrinology (until 1989) and maintained strong friendships with many of his former colleagues.
 His enthusiasms for art and music resonated with those of his partner, and he became a performance-level pianist and an acknowledged expert on several artists, in particular Keith Vaughan.

 John & Gordon’s interests had led them to meet Keith Vaughan in 1965 and Prunella Clough in 1969 - and to forge close and lasting friendships with both of them.
 After Gordon’s sudden death, John continued to refine the collection; and he introduced the work of Elizabeth Fritsch as the centrepiece of an already large ceramic display.

-It was the work of these three artists - Vaughan, Clough and Fritsch - which became the Trust’s inheritance, to be sold over time and the proceeds given to chosen charities.
+It was the work of these three artists - Vaughan, Clough and Fritsch - which became the Trust’s inheritance, which was sold over time and the proceeds given to chosen charities.
 The first to receive such support was London’s Wigmore Hall, which was a place of particular importance to John and Gordon - especially for its song recitals.
-The generosity of spirit which prompted the Trust’s foundation is felt elsewhere as well, with many other charities being chosen to receive support from this inspired and generous venture.
+The generosity of spirit which prompted the Trust’s foundation is still felt elsewhere as well, as many other charities were chosen to receive support from this inspired and generous venture.